Back

 Does the law change the type of texts allowed?

 No. The Texas law effectively reiterates standing and national texting rules, such as the need for clear and explicit opt in and standard quiet hours.
-The law increases penalties for violations, but a perviously compliant program will be compliant under the new law, once you register and handle the deposit.
+The law increases penalties for violations, but a previously compliant program will be compliant under the new law, once you register and handle the deposit.

 What do I need to do to register?

 Please start working on the Texas registration, it will take some time.
-As you do so, contact us regarding a fast process for a $100 / year Surety Bond that fulfills the $10,000 deposit requirement and does NOT require you to sequester funds.
+As you do so, contact us regarding a fast process for a $100/year Surety Bond that fulfills the $10,000 deposit requirement and does NOT require you to sequester funds.

 You will need a notary to submit your form.
 We recommend notarize.com.